Staff Prep 20: API Design at Scale — Idempotency, ETags & Versioning

 Idempotency keys: preventing duplicate mutations

 A client sends a payment request.
-The network drops after the server processes it but before the response arrives.
+The server processes it, then the network drops before the response gets back.
 The client retries.
-Without idempotency, the payment runs twice.
-Idempotency keys make mutations safe to retry.
+Without idempotency, the payment runs twice and your support queue lights up.
+Keys make mutations safe to retry by giving each attempt a stable identifier the server can deduplicate on.

 python